MiguelRivero12/Github-extempo/part1.md

 git diff compares two files

-nano name.extension creates a named name with the specified extension and then write things inside the file ctrl Or siverve to wait for the text you have inside the file
+nano name.extension creates a file with a file name with the extension you put in and you can write inside the file

+ctrl O is used to wait for the text you have inside the file

+ctrl x is used for after writing and saving the file out of the file

+git state gives you the status of the computer